Jaap-Meerhof/Federated_XGBoost_Python/README.md

 This is a multi-class classification implementation that uses softmax.
 Also different types of Membership Inference Attack can be tested, both using federated information or without.

-Paper will be available here in December 2023 or a bit later.
+Paper will be available here on 13 December 2023.

 TODO: